Is it Worth Suing an Uninsured Driver?

 How Lawyers Get Paid in These Cases

-This means the lawyer only gets paid if you win your case or get a settlement, and their fee is a percentage of the settlement you get.
-If you don't win, you don't have to pay the lawyer's legal fees.
+This means we only get paid if you win your case or reach a settlement; our fee is a percentage of the settlement you get.
+You don't have to pay legal fees if you don't win.
+This can be helpful because you don't have to pay the lawyer upfront.

 Making the Decision